joseneto/fusionwebapp/README.md

 ##Scaffold

 With FusionWebApp is possible to generate a CRUD code complete with Model, Controller, Service and View.
-This feature streamlines the development of various parts of a project, all code generated is easily customized.
+This feature streamlines the development of various parts of a project, all code generated is easily customized, FusionWebApp comes with a crud (Person - people), simply run the migrete database to test.
 To generate a CRUD type the following in a terminal or in a command prompt:

 ```
 $ cd MyProjectFolder